nahedsho/GitGist-testsuite/README.md

-# Test-Suite for GIST as Docker image 'rapid7-testsuite'
+# Test-Suite for GIST API

 This is a TestSuite that will test the GIST API for following scenarios:
 - Listing user gists